News Blogmaritime piracy

 Friday (July 15) An Indian ship captured and then freed

-The MV Al Nisar, an Indian cargo ship flying the flag of the United Arab Emirates loaded with livestock, was freed by its captors according to the authorities of Puntland (autonomous province of Somalia).
-He was captured on Wednesday (July 13), some 48 miles from Bossaso.
-According to the NGO Ecoterra, it was the intervention of one of the “investors” of Somali piracy which enabled this rapid outcome; he had “interests” in the trading undertaken (cattle and rubber).
+The MV Al Nisar, an Indian freighter flying the flag of the United Arab Emirates loaded with cattle was released by its captors according to the authorities of Puntland (autonomous province of Somalia).
+He had been captured on Wednesday (July 13), some 48 miles from Bossaso.
+According to the NGO Ecoterra, it was the intervention of one of the “investors” in Somali piracy that enabled this rapid outcome; he had "interests" in the trade undertaken (cattle and rubber).
 NB: India normally prohibits merchant ships carrying its flag from sailing in Somali waters, which does not regularly prevent some ships from crossing the prohibited zone.

 Wednesday (July 13).
 An attack foiled by the Iranian navy

-An Iranian ship has foiled a pirate attack on the southern coast of Somalia on a cargo ship, Iranian television PressTv announces.
-Question: What was the Iranian navy doing in this sector, far from the Gulf of Aden?
+An Iranian ship has foiled a pirate attack on the southern coast of Somalia on a cargo ship, reports Iranian television PressTv.
+Question: What was the Iranian navy doing in this area, far from the Gulf of Aden?

 Nicolas Gros Verheyde